 - Obtain grants

-The research department is led by John S. Finnell, ND, MP, LAc.
+The Director of Research is John S. Finnell, ND, MPH, LAc.

-In order to assure that students have a foundation for evidence-based practice, the course WS0302 Research Methodology, was developed and is required for all students.
-The objectives of this course are three-fold: to provide basic research literacy, develop practitioners who can assess and apply research findings to practice, and appreciate the potential strengths and weaknesses in Traditional Chinese Medicine and Western biomedical research approaches and designs.
-Upon completion of this course students are better able to utilize the clinical information produced by research in TCM and Western biomedicine in their practices and thereby improve the care and treatment of their patients.
+In order to assure that students have a foundation for evidence-based practice, AOMA strives to provide basic research literacy, develop practitioners who can assess and apply research findings to practice, and appreciate the potential strengths and weaknesses in Traditional Chinese Medicine and Western biomedical research approaches and designs.
+Upon completion of master's and doctoral programs, graduates will be prepared to utilize the clinical information produced by research in TCM and Western biomedicine in their practices and thereby improve the care and treatment of their patients.